Ethnolect: Delineating the ethnic group

 It is difficult to define the ethnic group a person belongs to, especially in Western societies where ethnic groups are porous and fluid.
 Individuals often shift from one ethnic identity to another as they transition between life stages.
 Ethnic group membership is constructed not just on the basis of descent but also on the basis of symbolic practices, including language.
 Viewing ethnic identity as an inheritance that cannot be changed may pose problems.
 In addition, an increasing number of individuals consider themselves as part of two or more ethnic groups.
 It is thus difficult to define one's ethnicity by their parentage or physical features.
 Ethnic identification also generally involves self-identification of a shared understanding and belonging with culture or language, as well as affirmation from existing members of the existing ethnic group.
 The factors that determine ethnic identity are ambiguous.

-Delineating ‘ethnolect’
+Delineating the term ethnolect

-The final problem lies in the conceptualisation of a given group’s language as a separate ethnic variety like AAVE and Chicano English, or merely as ethnic variation from an abstract norm such as the phonological variation among people of a shared ethnicity.
+The final problem lies in the conceptualisation of a given group's language as a separate ethnic variety like AAVE and Chicano English, or merely as ethnic variation from an abstract norm such as the phonological variation among people of a shared ethnicity.
 In the ethnolect approach, distinctions are drawn to categorize certain languages spoken as ethnolects (i.e. ethnic varieties) while others are considered as a repertoire of linguistic features associated with the ethnic group that are employed in ethnic variation.